tenondecrpc/devtron-eks/README.md

 | **Kube Proxy** | ✅ Automatic | Network proxy for services |
 | **EBS CSI Driver** | ✅ Automatic | Persistent storage with EBS |

-Your EKS cluster will be ready in less than 15 minutes! 🎉
+Your EKS cluster will be ready in 15-20 minutes! 🎉

 ## 📋 Next Steps After Deploy